ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/02/pgs_ss23_02_mircea.md

 ### Task 02.03

+- The exploration of the inherent beauty in mathematics was a good experience, it cultivated a profound appreciation for the natural and aesthetic elements around us.
+I tried watching extra Youtube videos to get a better grip but despite not understanding all the underlying mathematical principles, this script gave me a new perspective on observing and appreciating the world.

+- The concept creation proved to be a more demanding task than I expected.
+Attempting to encapsulate the essence of this mathematical beauty, while steering clear of clichéd visuals, was for some surprising reason pretty challenging for me.
+However, once the idea materialized, it resonated deeply with me.
+The process of exploration and refinement throughout the journey was rewarding, and the concept eventually left a significant impact.
+(Also I used Midjourney again after a long while and it was cool to create a reference picture)

+- Though the Procedural Content Generation (PCG) tutorial was exhausting because of the computer difficulties, the outcome I think is exciting and inspiring and I can see the potential of this tool becoming a part of my toolbox, promising exciting prospects for future projects.

+- I love Unreal, I wish it would work better on my computer.
 ---

 Answer all questions directly in a copy of this file and **also link and display all of your images in that file**.
 Submit your copy as `pgs_ss23_XX_lastname.md` in your assignments folder (replace the XX with the number of the session).